jlan84/probability-distributions-assignment/assignment.md

 Assuming the end time of the boarding interval is **uniformly distributed** over the above limits, find the probability that the passenger will make his flight, assuming he arrives at the boarding gate at 10:25.

 7. Your cat starts to beg for dinner at 3:30 every day, and you suspect that it meows at a fixed rate.
-You've observed that about one fifth of the time, your cat will not meow until 3:40, giving you ten unexpected minutes of quiet.
-What is the probability your cat leaves you alone until 4:00?
+You've observed that about one fifth of the time your cat will not meow until 3:40, giving you 10 unexpected minutes of quiet.
+What is the probability your cat leaves you alone for 30 minutes?

 8. Somehow you ended up with two types of forks.
 There are the good forks, which are big and fit a healthy bite, but there are also these small, thin ones that you don't really understand what they are for, you should probably just get rid of them.
 You need two forks for you and your partner, and grab a fistful of 5.
 If there are 14 forks in the drawer, of which half are the good kind, what is the probability you have at least your two required good forks?